-Reduce Sticking Pallets with One-Sided Cling Stretch Wrap
+Reduce Sticking Pallets With One-Sided Cling Stretch Wrap

 The cores on some of the stretch films we supply are printed with arrows facing one direction for easy user operation when loading onto a wrapper, letting them know which side the cling will face.

-Not only will this save you money on re-wrapping damaged pallets, but your product will also be safer, and your staff will have plenty of extra time to deal with more important shipping matters.
+Not only will this save you money on re-wrapping damaged pallets, but your product will also be safer, and your staff will have plenty of extra time to deal with more critical shipping matters.

-Reduce Shipping Damage with ONE-SIDED Cling
+Reduce Shipping Damage with One-Sided Cling Stretch Wrap

 Moving beyond the possibilities of one-sided cling, there are other stretch options.
 You can opt for differential cling, where you have more cling added to one side of the film and less on the other.
 There are also non-cling options for when you are shipping light products, like PET bottles.